lambdaclass/aleo_internals_book/src/snarkVM/virtual_machine/virtual_machine.md

 A valid request means:
 - the amound of records it contains is less than a predefined constant (`N::NUM_INPUTS`),
 - the number of ledger proofs is the same as the number of records,
-- all records have the same owner that same owner is the one who made the request,
+- all records have the same owner and it's the one who made the request,
 - the records contain a value that is at least the value of the fee,
 - the total value is equivalent to the sum of the aleo amount plus the fee,
 - the records vector is not empty,